Mixed connective tissue disease

 Early indications of mixed connective tissue disease can include:

 - General feeling of being unwell.
 This malaise may be accompanied by increased fatigue and a mild fever.

-- Cold and numb fingers or toes (Raynaud's phenomenon).
+- Cold and numb fingers or toes (Raynaud's disease).
 In response to cold or stress, your fingers or toes might turn white and then purplish blue.
 After warming, the fingers or toes turn red.